precice/calculix-adapter/docs/adapter-calculix-get-adapter.md

 ## Get a binary package

 You can download version-specific Ubuntu (Debian) packages from each [adapter release](https://github.com/precice/calculix-adapter/releases/latest).
-To install, simply open it in your software center.
+To install, open it in your software center.

 Alternatively, download & install it from the command line.
 For Ubuntu 22.04 (jammy):